datacarpentry/rr-organization1/instructors.md

 Then, demonstrate exporting the xlsx file to csv.
 Describe why csv or other plain text data should always be used if possible for the reasons mentioned in Lesson 1.

+## 03 Literate Programming

+To start this activity, give a brief introduction to what literate programming is.